It's a dichotomous world we live in, isn't it?

 Some we don't get a choice in.
 Others we have a bit more sway over.
 Either way, it seems nobody wants to be left stuck in the middle.
 We all want to belong to a tribe of some sort.

-So, when it comes to choosing between inbound and outbound marketing, we inevitably feel like we have to pick a side quick or be left out in the cold to fend for ourselves.
+So, when it comes to choosing between inbound and outbound SaaS marketing, we inevitably feel like we have to pick a side quickly or be left out in the cold to fend for ourselves.

 “What if I pick the wrong team?
 Is outbound the right choice for my company?
+What is inbound marketing vs outbound marketing?
 Mike said inbound marketing is the way to go, is he right?”

 The age-old inbound vs outbound marketing debate has sparked a few misconceptions and has divided the marketing world into a couple of somewhat hostile Hunger Games-like factions.
-Both outbound and inbound marketing have their strengths and weaknesses though, and by the end of this article you’ll have all the facts and will be able to pick a side with confidence.
+Both outbound versus inbound marketing have their strengths and weaknesses, though, and by the end of this article, you'll have all the facts to decipher the difference between outbound and inbound marketing.

 What Is Outbound Marketing?